Derilion/icarus/README.md

 For general usage a given text or speech input will be processed and a response will be given on the same channel.
 By default a command line client is included and can respond to text queries based on the installed skills.

+The currently only supported hotword to activate voice itneraction is 'Jarvis'.

 ### Installation of Skills
 Skill files need to be copied to the `icarus_base/skills/` directory.
 When Icarus is restarted it will automatically recognize skills and enable them.